-Part -time employees shall be scheduled to work a minimum of sixteen (16) hours per week during the first four (4) calendar months of employment, averaged over a four week period, and if not scheduled consistent with this provision shall nevertheless be paid as though they had worked the minimum hours, unless otherwise agreed in writing, on the Waiver of Minimum Hours form, between the Employer and employee.
-Effective October 1, 2020, all existing part -time employees, who have completed four calendar months of employment, shall be scheduled to work a minimum of twenty-four (24) hours per week, averaged over a four week period, and if not scheduled consistent with this provision shall nevertheless be paid as though they had worked the minimum hours, unless otherwise agreed in writing, on the Waiver of Minimum Hours form, between the Employer and employee agreed in writing, on the Waiver of Minimum Hours form, between the Employer and employee agreed in writing, on the Waiver of Minimum Hours form, between the Employer and employee agreed in writing, on the Waiver of Minimum Hours form, between the Employer and employee.
+Part -time employees shall be scheduled to work a minimum of sixteen (16) hours per week during the first four (4) calendar months of employment, averaged over a two week pay period, and if not scheduled consistent with this provision shall nevertheless be paid as though they had worked the minimum hours, unless otherwise agreed in writing, on the Waiver of Minimum Hours form, between the Employer and employee.
+All part-time employees, who have completed four calendar months of employment, shall be scheduled to work a minimum of twenty-four (24) hours per week, averaged over a two week pay period, and if not scheduled consistent with this provision shall nevertheless be paid as though they had worked the minimum hours, unless otherwise agreed in writing, on the Waiver of Minimum Hours form, between the Employer and employee.